 \subsection{Comparison with SOTA Methods}

-\subsubsection{Pan-sharpening.}
+\subsubsection{Pan-sharpening}

 The experimental results on three datasets are presented in Table~\ref{table_pansharepening}.
-Reference metrics, including PSNR, SSIM, SAM, and ERGAS~\cite{ergas}, are used to evaluate the fusion effect.
+Reference metrics, including PSNR, SSIM, SAM, and ERGAS, are used to evaluate the fusion effect.
 The results demonstrate that the proposed method outperforms the SOTA methods across all metrics.
-Notably, in PSNR metric, our method achieves improvements of 0.1047, 0.2727, and 0.2301 dB over Pan-mamba, which has the second-best performance.
-Better PSNR and SSIM evidence that the fusion results transfers more information from the original image and experiences less distortion.
-In the qualitative comparison, Figure~\ref{resultWV3} shows a representative sample from the WV3 dataset.
-Our method performs better on the MSE graph, indicating that the fusion result is closer to the ground truth.
-Compared to other methods, our approach achieves a more accurate restoration of spectral and spatial details, highlighting the advantages of our fusion technique.
+Notably, in the PSNR metric, our method achieves improvements of 0.1047, 0.2727, and 0.2301 dB over Pan-mamba, which has the second-best performance.
+Better PSNR and SSIM evidence that the fusion results transfer more information from the original image and experience less distortion.
+In the qualitative comparison, Figure~\ref{result_WV3}, Figure~\ref{result_WV2}, and Figure~\ref{result_GF2} present representative samples from the respective datasets.
+Our method demonstrates superior performance in the mean squared error (MSE) graph, indicating that the fusion results are closer to the ground truth.
+Compared to other approaches, our method achieves more accurate restoration of both spectral and spatial details, underscoring the effectiveness of our fusion technique.

-To further verify the generalization ability of our method in full-resolution scenes, we use three non-reference metrics, including ${{D}_{s}}$, ${{D}_{\lambda }}$ and QNR, to evaluate our method on the full WorldView-II dataset.
-Table~\ref{table_fwv2} presents the experimental results.
-Our method outperforms the comparison methods across all results, demonstrating the strong adaptability of Shuffle Mamba in image fusion.
+To further verify the generalization ability of our method in full-resolution scenes, we use three non-reference metrics, including ${{D}_{s}}$, ${{D}_{\lambda }}$, and QNR, to evaluate our method on the full WorldView-II dataset.
+The metric results are summarized in Table~\ref{table_fwv2}, while Figure~\ref{result_full} provides a visual comparison.
+Our method consistently outperforms the competing approaches across all metrics, highlighting the robust adaptability of Shuffle Mamba in image fusion tasks.